 If you are thinking of moving, but the hassles that come with selling a home are holding you back – we are here to help.
 We know you may have some (or a lot!) of questions on how OfferPad works, how we value your home, and what we do with your house once the papers are signed.
-While the overall process is simple and easy, it’s helpful to have a full understanding of how things works – from first click, to passing on the key – so you feel 100% confident in your decision.
+While the overall process is simple and easy, it’s helpful to have a full understanding of how things work – from the first click to passing on the key – so you feel 100% confident in your decision.

 You submitted an online request, now what?

 First, congratulations!
-This is step-one in your stress-free, quick home sale journey.
+This is step one in your stress-free, quick home sale journey.
 Once you submit your home and request a purchase offer on OfferPad.com, our team evaluates all aspects of your home, taking into consideration multiple factors – including age, size, location, recent comps and neighborhood trends – to determine the best offer for your home.
 OfferPad will then email you with our top offer.

 Does the offer look good?

 This is where much of the control is now in your hands.
 OfferPad sellers can select their own closing date!
-Sellers can move as quickly as 5 days or can take as long as 90 days.
-We want you to have both flexibility and control over when, after all this is your home sale.
+Sellers can move as quickly as 10 days or can take as long as 90 days.
+We want you to have both flexibility and control over when, after all, this is your home sale.
 Once you select all your options, including flex close, free local move and your closing date, you can simply electronically sign the purchase agreement with OfferPad – we are living in a digital society, who needs pens anymore?

 Next step?
 OfferPad’s on-site home evaluation.